anestisdalgkitsis/LSTM-RNN-for-Traffic-Prediction-in-Cellular-Networks/README.md

 ## How to use

-Locate the project folder in your terminal and run the following command:
+Download, locate the project folder in your terminal and run the following command:
 ```
 python ntpa.py -i ltedata.csv <<arguments>>
 ```